na-na-hi/renget/archive/CharacterProvider-GuideToBotmaking.md

 	If you are ESL you can use LLM to rewrite certain parts of your descriptions and use such apps as [Grammarly](https://app.grammarly.com/) to fix your writing and [QuillBot](https://quillbot.com/) for rephrasing.
 You can search for premium accounts (~1$/3 Months) on plati.market or something if you are a [poor slavic guy](https://www.youtube.com/watch?v=wGMDcMT2oho) from Eastern Europe.

+!!! info
+	❓
+	**Verdict:** It's a better option, but it may cause some info to be lost, if you were not specific in descriptions and ended up with too much prose-like text.
+Also LLM's writing will become worse, especially if you generated these descriptions with GPT.

 ##
 - - -
 ##### Interview (Few-Shot Prompting) `Less Common, Still Nice`